Raymond James' broker wave leads to 'very solid' quarter

-NEW YORK (Reuters) - Raymond James Financial recruited a record number of brokers last quarter, a personnel tsunami that raised expenses but led to a “very solid quarter,” Chief Executive Officer Paul Reilly said Thursday.
+NEW YORK, July 23 (Reuters) - Raymond James Financial recruited a record number of brokers last quarter, a personnel tsunami that raised expenses but led to a “very solid quarter,” Chief Executive Officer Paul Reilly said Thursday.

 The St. Petersburg, Florida, brokerage company ended June 30 with 6,507 financial advisers among its branch, bank and independent broker channels - up almost 2 percent from three months earlier and 3.9 percent from a year ago.